nunchuk-io/nunchuk-mobile/README.md

 # nunchuk-mobile-issues

-This repo is for tracking UI issues for the Nunchuk mobile app (Android and iOS).
+This repo is for tracking issues for the Nunchuk mobile app (Android and iOS).